evgenyneu/keychain-swift/README.md

 ## Feedback is welcome

 If you notice any issue, got stuck or just want to chat feel free to create an issue.
-I will be happy to help you.
+We will be happy to help you.

 ## License